airsonic/airsonic-docs/install/example/raspberrypi.md

 lrwxrwxrwx 1 user user   15 mai    4 19:57 ffmpeg -> /usr/bin/ffmpeg
 ```

-> Note that `user` has to be the user that runs Libresonic
+> Note that `user` has to be the user that runs Airsonic